arminbahl/random_dot_motion/README.md

 # Random dot motion - Control Center
 Welcome!

 This set of python files provides a simple and easy-to-use toolbox for displaying random dot motion stimuli.
-It comes with a convenient graphical user interface where important stimulus features, such as coherence or dot lifetime, can be setup in real-time.
+It comes with a convenient graphical user interface where important stimulus features, such as coherence, dot lifetime, or motion direction, can be setup in real-time.
+The framework is designed in such a way that it is expandable with additional parallel modules.
+For example, one might add a module that tracks the position and orientation of a freely swimming larval zebrafish or a freely walking _Drosophila_, and then make certain stimulus features dependent on these measured behavioral features.

 The display of visual stimuli is based on the python-friendly gaming engine [Panda3d](https://www.panda3d.org/).
 I use vertex shaders to move and resize dots.
 While Panda3D generally supports all platforms, I did not manage to use shaders on platforms others than Windows.
 Please let me know if you get it to run on Linux or MacOS.

 ## Installation
-Install the latest Python 3.
+Install the latest version of Python 3.
 I am using the Anaconda distribution.

 To install Anaconda, download the installer from the [Anaconda website](https://www.anaconda.com/distribution/#download-section).
 Then go to the Anaconda Prompt and create a new environment: